 Mr. Allen or his affiliates own or have owned equity interests or warrants to purchase equity interests in various entities with which the Company does business or which provides it with products, services or programming.
 Among these entities are TechTV L.L.C. ("TechTV"), Oxygen Media Corporation ("Oxygen Media"), Digeo, Inc., Click2learn, Inc., Trail Blazer Inc., Action Sports Cable Network ("Action Sports") and Microsoft Corporation.
 In addition, Mr. Allen and William Savoy, a former Charter director, were directors of USA Networks, Inc. ("USA Networks"), who operates the USA Network, The Sci-Fi Channel, Trio, World News International and Home Shopping Network, owning approximately 5% and less than 1%, respectively, of the common stock of USA Networks.
 In 2002, Mr. Allen and Mr. Savoy sold their common stock and are no longer directors of the USA Network.
 In May 2004, TechTV was sold to an unrelated third party.
 Mr. Allen owns 100% of the equity of Vulcan Ventures Incorporated ("Vulcan Ventures") and Vulcan Inc. and is the president of Vulcan Ventures.
-Ms. Jo Allen Patton is a director and the President and Chief Executive Officer of Vulcan Inc. and is a director of Vulcan Ventures until his resignation in September 2003 and he resigned as a director of Charter in April 2004.
+Ms. Jo Allen Patton is a director and the President and Chief Executive Officer of Vulcan Inc. and is a director of Vulcan Ventures.
+Mr. Lance Conn is Executive Vice President of Vulcan Inc. and Vulcan Ventures.
+Mr. Savoy was a vice president and a director of Vulcan Ventures until his resignation in September 2003 and he resigned as a director of Charter in April 2004.
 The various cable, media, Internet and telephony companies in which Mr. Allen has invested may mutually benefit one another.
 The Company can give no assurance, nor should you expect, that any of these business relationships will be successful, that the Company will realize any benefits from these relationships or that the Company will enter into any business relationships in the future with Mr. Allen's affiliated companies.